WindSekirun/RichUtilsKt/README.md

 Advancement Utils for Android Developer written by [Kotlin](https://kotlinlang.org)

-You can reduce a lots of time to write duplicate, dirty code.
+Are you tired to write duplicate, dirty code to develop your android application?
 RichUtils provided fully Documented and high quality of many utils so more!
-With [Anko](https://github.com/Kotlin/anko) and [Kotlin android extensions](https://kotlinlang.org/docs/tutorials/android-plugin.html), **your developing time will be happier than before!**
+With [Anko](https://github.com/Kotlin/anko) and [Kotlin android extensions](https://kotlinlang.org/docs/tutorials/android-plugin.html), **Your developing time will be happier than before!**

 Main goals of this library is **Reuse code to help developer can math the due date of Project** (Because i'm agency android developer, time is top priority.)